 Indicator Title 10.
 Develop and implement the Licence Monitoring Matrix.
-Definition The Lotteries Act requires that the Operator complies with conditions of the National Lottery and Sports pools Licence.
+Definition The Latteries Act requires that the Operator complies with Definition The Lotteries Act requires that the Operator complies with conditions of the National Lottery and Sports pools Licence.
 The Licence contains clauses that the Operator must comply with for the duration of the Licence period.
-A license monitoring matrix is a tool used to track and manage the National Lottery and Sports Pools License Agreement by the NLC.
-The implementation of the matrix measures the conditions contained in the license; it measures the compliance of the Operator.
-Source of data Developed and approved License Monitoring Matrix.
+A license monitoring matrix is a tool used to track and manage the National Lottery and Sports Pools Licence Agreement by the NLC.
+The implementation of the matrix measures the conditions contained in the license, the measures the compliance of the Operator Source of data Developed and approved License Monitoring Matrix.
 National lottery & sports pools licence monitoring matrix generated quarterly.
 Method of Calculation / Assessment Developed and approved License Monitoring Matrix.
 Completed National Lottery & Sports pools Licence Monitoring Matrix.
 Means of verification Quarterly completed licence monitoring matrix.
 Assumptions The operator is monitored for compliance with the licence conditions for the national lottery and sports pools.
-Disaggregation of Target for Women: n/a Target for Youth: n/a Target for Beneficiaries (where applicable) People with Disabilities: n/a Spatial Transformation Reflect on contribution to spatial transformation priorities: n/a (where applicable) Reflect on the spatial impact area: n/a Calculation type Cumulative (Quarterly) Reporting Cycle Quarterly Desired performance Optimum compliance by the National Lottery and Sports Pools Operator.
+Disaggregation of Beneficiaries (where applicable) Target for Women: n/a Target for Youth: n/a Target for People with Disabilities: n/a Spatial Transformation (where applicable) Reflect on contribution to spatial transformation priorities: n/a Reflect on the spatial impact area: n/a Calculation type Cumulative (Quarterly) Reporting Cycle Quarterly Desired performance Optimum compliance by the National Lottery and Sports Pools Operator.
 Indicator Responsibility EMRC

 Indicator Title 11.
-Research on measures to increase the uptake of society lotteries.
-Definition Society lotteries (fundraising schemes) are allowed in terms of the Lotteries Act for non-profit entities to raise funds by running raffles and competitions, through selling tickets to members of the public, for a chance to win a prize(s).
+Research on measures to increase the uptake of society lotteries Definition Society lotteries (fundraising schemes) are allowed in terms of the Lotteries Act for non-profit entities to raise funds by running raffles and competitions, through selling tickets to members of the public, for a chance to win a prize(s).
 With the increase in the promotion of unlawful fundraising schemes, the NLC has a mandate to protect lottery participants, by ensuring that only legal lotteries are available to the public.
 Society lotteries are required to register with the NLC, wherein they should be assessed for compliance with the Act and its regulations.
-The NLC seeks to conduct research that will identify measures to be implemented to increase the number of society lotteries conducted and funds raised to support operations of non- profit entities.
-Source of data The Research Report Appointment letter & research methodology, Implementation plan, Draft/ Progress report Method of Calculation Qualitative and quantitative analysis.
-Production of Research conducted / Assessment progress reports Means of verification Inception report, Quarterly Research progress reports, Draft/Final research report tabled at EXCO Assumptions Adequate resources to undertake the research and availability of information.
-Disaggregation of Target for Women: n/a Beneficiaries (where Target for Youth: n/a applicable) Target for People with Disabilities: n/a Spatial Transformation Reflect on contribution to spatial transformation priorities: n/a Reflect on (where applicable) the spatial impact area: n/a Colordotion true Computative (veen and) Calculation type Cumulative (year-end) Reporting Cycle Annual Desired performance Research outcomes aid the NLC to increase the uptake of society lotteries and increase funds raised to support operations of non-profit entities.
+The NLC seeks to conduct research that will identify measures to be implemented to increase the number of society lotteries conducted and funds raised to support operations of non-profit entities.
+Source of data The Research Report Appointment letter & research methodology, Implementation plan, Draft/ Progress report Method of Calculation / Assessment Qualitative and quantitative analysis.
+Production of Research conducted progress reports.
+Means of verification Inception report, Quarterly Research progress reports, Draft/Final research report tabled at EXCO.
+Assumptions Adequate resources to undertake the research and availability of information.
+Disaggregation of Beneficiaries (where applicable) Target for Women: n/a Target for Youth: n/a Target for People with Disabilities: n/a Spatial Transformation (where applicable) Reflect on contribution to spatial transformation priorities: n/a Reflect on the spatial impact area: n/a Calculation type Cumulative (year-end) Reporting Cycle Annual Desired performance Research outcomes aid the NLC to increase the uptake of society lotteries and increase funds raised to support operations of non-profit entities.
 Indicator Responsibility EMRC